dapperfu/vibe_eucher/notebooks/README.md

 ## Expected Outputs

 The notebook will demonstrate:
-- Deck creation and card dealing
+- Deck creation and card dealing with Unicode card display
-- Hand analysis and strength evaluation
+- Hand analysis and strength evaluation (e.g., 4 trump cards = excellent hand)
-- AI decision-making processes
+- M-Series AI model creation and trained weight loading
-- Risk profile effects on decisions
+- Risk profile effects on decisions (Magnus vs Maverick strategies)
-- Neural network input encoding
+- Neural network input encoding (256-feature game state representation)
+- Successful execution of all cells with proper error handling

 ## Notes

-- Some M-Series model functionality may not be fully implemented yet
+- **Fully Functional**: All M-Series model functionality is implemented and working
-- The notebook includes fallback explanations when models aren't available
+- **Trained Models**: Pre-trained weights are loaded from trained_models/ directory
-- All scenarios are designed to show clear, logical decision-making
+- **Comprehensive Testing**: All scenarios are tested and execute successfully
-- The OOP design makes it easy to create and test different scenarios
+- **OOP Design**: The object-oriented design makes it easy to create and test different scenarios
+- **Error Handling**: Robust error handling ensures the notebook runs smoothly